-Asphalt degrades over time, developing cracks, low spots, chips and other imperfections.
+Asphalt degrades over time, developing cracks, low spots, chips, and other imperfections.
 Resurfacing your asphalt driveway takes manual labor, but rewards you with a crack-free, smooth driveway.
-The key to a nice resurfaced driveway is properly preparing and cleaning the asphalt beforehand, completing the project at the right time of year and using the right products.
-Learn the basics to asphalt driveway resurfacing before you take on this home project.
+The key to a nice resurfaced driveway is properly preparing and cleaning the asphalt beforehand, completing the project at the right time of year, and using the right products.
+Learn the basics of asphalt driveway resurfacing before you take on this home project.

 Pull weeds out of cracks in the asphalt by hand.
-Then sweep the driveway free of weeds, dirt and debris.
-Alternately, use a leaf blower, recommended by Ron Hazelton, for its ease in getting dirt out of cracks in asphalt.
+Then sweep the driveway free of dirt and debris.
+As an alternative, use a leaf blower to easily blast dirt out of cracks in asphalt.

-Pour a liquid elastomeric filler into cracks 1/2-inch wide or thinner.
-Pour the elastomeric filler into the crack, working from the top to the bottom.
-Ron Hazelton recommends slightly overfilling the crack.
-Then work a putty knife over the crack, spreading out the elastomeric filler to level the grade.
-Fix all cracks in this manner.
+Pour a liquid elastomeric filler into cracks that are 1/2 inch wide or less, working from top to the bottom and slightly overfilling the crack.
+Then work a putty knife over the crack, spreading out the elastomeric filler to level it.
+Fix all smaller cracks in this manner.

-Patch cracks up to 1-inch wide and dips using trowel grade filler.
-Coat a putty knife with the trowel grade filler and spread the filler over the crack or dip to fix it.
+Patch cracks up to 1 inch wide and low areas or dips using trowel grade filler.
+Coat a putty knife with the filler and spread the filler over the crack or dip to fix it.
 Use a trowel to smooth and blend the filler.

 Open your tub of resurfacer and blend it thoroughly, either by hand or using a paddle mixer.
 The resurfacer needs to be thoroughly mixed before application to properly work.

-Paint the resurfacer onto the edges of your driveway by hand.
-Ron Hazelton recommends using a 4-inch paintbrush.
+Paint the resurfacer onto the edges of your driveway by hand using a 4-inch paintbrush.
 Once you've coated all of the edges, you can finish the center of the driveway using a squeegee, a much faster method.

 Pour resurfacer onto the driveway from the bucket.
 Using a squeegee, spread the material back and forth over your driveway to coat it.
 Spread the material evenly in an S-pattern, working from side to side.
 When you run out of material, stop.
 Then pour more on the driveway and pick up where you left off.